j-d-carmichael/quilk/README.md

           "path_output": "/public/path/"
         },
         ... rest of the modules array
     ```

-    To create an example custom module run from the cli at the root of your project:
-    ``quilk init example_module``

 3.  **Config data** Each module requires its own set config data, and this data is set in the `quilk.json` file.
-See the example below
+See the full kitchen sink example below
 4.  **Dont watch** When using the watch option ensure that you instruct which file to not watch, `dont_watch`.
     The `dont_watch` option is quilk.json is passed to chokidar as directories and exact files to not trigger on.
 EG should you build a css file from sass you don't want to trigger chokidar to run all the modules again when it spots a change in the said css file ie ending up in an infinite loop.
 5.  **Developers block** This can be as general or as granular as your like.
 As you can see from the example, this also contains developer specifics for the rsync module.